Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-\subparagraph*{Disallowing product.} We have shown the tractability of \poss when disallowing the $\times_\gen$ operator, when the input po-relations are assumed to have bounded width.
-We now show that if we disallow both kinds of product, we obtain tractability for more general input po-relations.
+We have shown the tractability of \poss without the $\times_\gen$ operator, when the input po-relations are assumed to have bounded width.
+We now study the fragment \Pnoprod without both kinds of product, and show that this \poss is tractable for this fragment even for more general input po-relations.
 Specifically, we will allow input po-relations that are almost totally ordered, i.e., have bounded \emph{width}; and we will also allow input po-relations that are almost unordered, which we measure using a new order-theoretic notion of \emph{ia-width}.
-The idea of ia-width is to decompose the relation in classes of indistinguishable sets of incomparable elements:
+The idea of ia-width is to decompose the relation in classes of indistinguishable sets of incomparable elements.